hsiaoyi0504/hsiaoyi0504/README.md

 - ⚡ Fun fact: ...
 -->

-I am a PhD student actively working on topics of bioinformatics and cheminformatics.
+I am a PhD candidate actively working on topics of bioinformatics and cheminformatics.

 Specifically, I would like focus on analyzing large-scale omics data and finding anti-cancer drugs.